diabhalothia1/cse15l-lab-reports/lab-report-1-week-1.md

-I added another print statemnt saying "My name is dia" Then I copied the file using scp, loggen used ssh then after using the ls command and running the program I got this output WHich is same output + my name is dia
+I added another print statemnt saying "My name is dia" Then I copied the file using scp, loggen used ssh then after using the ls command and running the program I got this output Which is same output + my name is dia